Azure/azure-sdk-for-python/sdk/cosmos/README.md

-# Azure Cosmos DB CORE (SQL) API Python SDKs
+# Azure Cosmos DB SQL API Python SDKs

 [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/) is a globally distributed, fully managed, multi-model NoSQL database service that supports document, key-value, wide-column, and graph databases.
 For more information, go to https://www.gotcosmos.com/ .

-Use the Azure Cosmos DB CORE (SQL) API Python SDKs to operate databases, containers, and the JSON documents stored in the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
+Use the Azure Cosmos DB SQL API Python SDKs to operate databases, containers, and the JSON documents stored in the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).

-> These SDKs are used for the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
+> These SDKs are used for the [SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
 For all other APIs, please check the [Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) to evaluate the best SDK for your project.

 ## Contents of this folder

 ### [azure-cosmos](./azure-cosmos)

-Azure Cosmos DB CORE (SQL) API SDKs for Python developers, data analysts, data engineers, data scientists, and ai engineers.
+Azure Cosmos DB SQL API SDKs for Python developers, data analysts, data engineers, data scientists, and ai engineers.

 Key capabilities are: